-In the late seventeenth century, “porcelain fever” broke out in Europe.
+In the late 17th century, “porcelain fever” broke out in Europe.
 Princes and wealthy merchants were consumed by the passion to collect and use Asian porcelain.
 Imported porcelain from China and Japan was expensive and was perceived as a tangible sign of prestige and taste.

 It was only after many experiments that porcelain was made in Europe.